uynitsuj/uynitsuj.github.io/_posts/2023-04-11-exciting-things-in-ai-and-robotics.md

 <br>
 <br>

 This post will be dedicated to discussing recent developments in the fields of AI and Robotics that I feel are worth highlighting.
-Hint: All of them involve GPT in some way or another.

 ## RT-1: Robotics Transformer
 (<a href="https://robotics-transformer.github.io/" target="_blank">Website</a>)<br>